 Before thinking about any detailed consideration of the best Life Insurance, you need to decide what type of life protection policy is right for you and your circumstances.

-For example, a Decreasing Term Life Insurance policy may be right if you want to protect your loved ones until the mortgage is paid off as the amount insured will fall alongside your mortgage.
+For example, a Decreasing Term Life Insurance policy may be right if you want to protect your loved ones until your repayment mortgage is paid off as the amount insured will fall alongside your outstanding mortgage balance.

 A Level Term Life Insurance policy, meanwhile, is generally more suited to family protection or ensuring an interest-only mortgage, where the capital balance doesn’t fall over time, remains protected throughout your mortgage term.